Canada Prime Rates

 Prime Rate in 2022: Rising Rates & Rising Inflation

 High inflation, record-high housing prices, and rising cost of living has been the running backdrop to Canada’s recovery from COVID-19.
 The Bank of Canada started off the year with a 25 basis point rate hike in March 2022.
 This was quickly followed by another 50 basis point rate hike in April 2022, the largest single rate hike in over 20 years.
 Prime rates rise throughout 2022 as interest rates soared.
 The prime rate in Canada ended the year 2022 at 6.45%.
-This rise is causing trouble for some variable mortgage borrowers, where hitting their mortgage trigger rate means they’re not making enough payments to cover their mortgage interest.
+This rise caused trouble for some variable rate mortgage borrowers, who hit their mortgage trigger rate, which means they were not making enough payments to cover their mortgage interest.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf